TejeshKumarReddyC/AWS-Cost-Sentinel/README.md

 Event-Bridge ---> Lambda(Collects the cost data from cost explorer) ---> S3 && SNS Notification.

-**Step1**:-  Create a lambda function and  a layer which contains the helper function( gets total cost & service wise cost).
+**Step1**:-  Create a lambda function & a layer which contains the helper function( gets total cost & service wise cost) and attach that layer to lambda function.

 **Step2**:-  Attach the appropriate permissions to lambda for accessing S3, SNS.